Legal Intern Positions

 The Section considers internship applications according to the following schedule:

-- Summer: December 1 through January 31
+- Summer: December 1 and January 31

 Applicants are encouraged to apply at the beginning of an application season, as applications are considered on a rolling basis and all available positions are often filled before the final deadline.

 Please click here to apply.
-For additional information, please contact one of the Section’s Intern Coordinators: Paul Hayden, Dermot Lynch, or Matt Reilly.
+For additional information, please contact one of the Section’s Intern Coordinators: Paul Hayden, Dermot Lynch or Matt Reilly.